 Genres: Fluff, Romance, Slice-Of-Life

-Disclaimer: I don’t own ‘em, DC does, more’s the pity.
+Disclaimer: I don’t own ‘em, DC and Warner Brothers do, more’s the pity.

 Feedback welcome and appreciated.

 Author's Notes: Written for svgurl for my 2011 Summer-By-The-Sea Fic Prompt Request.
 Pairing: Chloe/Lana.
 Prompt: Sunscreen. :)

 Chloe blushed a little as she removed her bikini top.

 Guess you can’t completely take the Kansas out of the girl.

 She did not mind disrobing in front of Lana, but on a beach full of people?

 Well, the women on this beach are doing the same thing.